-Today, we listen to those early chapters of Mark’s gospel and the lives of people in crisis over illness.
-We read about Jairus, the prominent synagogue official and his young daughter; and then, there’s a women of means who simply touches Jesus’s cloak in an effort to draw on his healing powers.
+Today, we listen to those early chapters of Mark’s gospel and the lives of people in crisis over an illness.
+We read about Jairus, the prominent synagogue official, and his young daughter, and then, there’s a woman of means who touches Jesus’s cloak to draw on his healing powers.

-These life-stories reveal something more about Jesus’s identity that of a healer, and worker of miracles.
-He is a witness to people’s true lives in the middle of a “health crisis.”
-This is a term we might use today.
-So I wish to make comment about two themes in today’s gospel – “health crisis” and witness.
+These life-stories reveal something more about Jesus’s identity that of a healer and worker of miracles.
+He is a witness to people’s authentic lives in the middle of a “health crisis.”
+So I wish to comment about two themes in today’s gospel – “health crisis” and witness.

-When a “health crisis,” or “family emergency” occurs in our time, we telephone 911 for a the assistance of a “first alert team” of emergency and medical professionals.
+When a “health crisis” or “family emergency” occurs in our time, we telephone 911 for the assistance of a “first alert team” of emergency and medical professionals.

 Back in 1999, film director Martin Scorsese produced a film entitled “Bringing Out the Dead.”
-Actor Nicholas Cage plays Frank Pierce, a paramedic, who along with his sidekick John Goodman drive their ambulance on the streets of mid-town Manhattan.
-Together at night on the “grave yard” shift in the heat of summer – they are hot, sweaty, and everything around them smells.
+Actor Nicholas Cage plays Frank Pierce, a paramedic, who, along with his sidekick John Goodman drives their ambulance on the streets of mid-town Manhattan.
+Together at night on the “graveyard” shift in the heat of summer – they are hot, sweaty, and everything around them smells.

-Unseen radio dispatchers alert them to emergencies of all kinds and they race from city block to city block and to gruesome automobile accidents, heart attacks, and drug overdoses.
-All so many people in such grief, and, in such random order, make these “guardian angels” dizzy from their own personal fall out.
-Both are worn out, and worn down.
+Unseen radio dispatchers alert them to emergencies of all kinds, and they race from city block to city block and witness gruesome automobile accidents, heart attacks, and drug overdoses.
+All so many people in such grief, and, in such randomness, make these “guardian angels” dizzy from fall out.
+Both are worn out and worn down.
 In the case of Frank Pierce, he is haunted by the people he could not save.
-There is an urgency here to help people in need and both men are deeply touched by — what they see but cannot control.
+There is an urgency to help people in need, and both men are deeply touched by — what they see but cannot control.

 Nick Cage as Frank Pierce, as the narrator in the films, says:

-“I realized that my training was useless in less than ten percent of the calls; and saving lives was rarer than that.
+“I realized that my training was useless in less than ten percent of the calls, and saving lives was rare.
 After a while, I grew to understand that my role was less about saving lives than about bearing witness.”

-Yes, “bearing witness” that’s what we do as Christians and like these “Guardian Angels” in the film — we too sense less control over our lives.
+Yes, “bearing witness” is what we do as Christians and like these “Guardian Angels” in the film — we too senseless control over our lives.

 So we hear of Jairus and the woman “bearing witness to Christ.”
 What do we see?

-Third, the women of means who goes from doctor to doctor to find a cure for her bleeding – and finds Jesus’s power of touch brought her deeply felt and personal healing.
-For and so many troubled hearts, there is an urgency here and Jesus himself is touched by what he sees and feels.
+Third, the women of means who go from doctor to doctor to find a cure for her bleeding – and finds Jesus’s power of touch brought her deeply felt and personal healing.
+For and so many troubled hearts, there is an urgency here, and Jesus himself is touched by what he sees and feels.

 So with Jesus – and like perhaps to our two “guardian angels” in the Scorsese film, we become a witness to others in need, and we witness to the power of Jesus in our lives.

-As prophet, teacher, preacher and healer – we witness to his power to calm the “stormy sea” of last week’s gospel, and explore more fully how he uses the “mustard seed” as an image of spiritual growth.
+As a prophet, teacher, preacher, and healer, we witness his power to calm the “stormy sea” of last week’s gospel and explore how he uses the “mustard seed” as an image of spiritual growth.

-That if your have the faith of “even the size of a mustard seed,” you too can believe in miracles!
-That’s what’s it about, in the midst of a “family emergency,” because of Christ, we can believe in miracles.
+That if you have the faith of “even the size of a mustard seed,” you too can believe in miracles!
+That’s what’s it about, in the midst of a “family emergency,” because of Christ, we can find in miracles.

-Final words: In light of this homily, take note of two items.
+Final words: In light of this sermon, take note of two items.

-First, you’ve heard of “ambulance chasers,” well, two friends of mine, and no they are no lawyers — Katie Mahon and Joan Hill have written a book about our capacity to see the miracles in our lives.
-Worth the read, believe me.
+You’ve heard of “ambulance chasers,” two friends of mine are “miracle chasers” — Katie Mahon and Joan Hill have written a book about our capacity to see the miracles in our lives.
+Worth the read.

 Check out their book – “The Miracle Chase,” http://www.themiraclechase.com/index.html#

-Also, in today’s New York Times, Nicholas Kristof writes a compelling column about Dr. Tom Catena who ministers to the sick and dying in Sudan’s Nuba Mountain.
-What a remarkable man read “He’s Jesus Christ,” by Nick Kristof.
+Also, in today’s New York Times, Nicholas Kristof writes a compelling column about Dr. Tom Catena, who ministers to the sick and dying in Sudan’s Nuba Mountains.
+What a remarkable man read, “He’s Jesus Christ” by Nick Kristof.

 Here’s the “Taking care of Mr. O” scene from Martin Scorsese’s “Bringing Out the Dead: